 Shopify Storefront API

-Storefront API gives you full creative control to add Shopify buying experiences anywhere your customers are, including websites, apps, and video games.
-Storefront API is useful when Shopify merchants have custom requirements not met by existing channels like online store or POS.
+The Storefront API gives you full creative control to add Shopify buying experiences anywhere your customers are, including websites, apps, and video games.
+The Storefront API is useful when Shopify merchants have custom requirements not met by existing channels like online store or POS.

 Access product information, create customer orders, and check out purchases programmatically.
 Use client libraries from Shopify’s suite of Buy SDKs to work with Storefront API, or roll your own client.